ahawkrpg/foundry_resources/Foundry_learning.md

 ## Aims
-There are 2 night maps where you can properly interact with your tokens
+There are 2 night scenes where you can properly interact with your tokens
 - crossroads
 - forge
-And other maps to marvel at:
+And other scenes to marvel at:
 - Faerun, very large map
 - Sword Coast, Smaller map
 - Bridge - two animated maps just to see how they load
 - Large - large map what I made, to see how it loads

-Anything else is me playing and you can ignore for now
+Anything other maps is me playing and you can ignore for now

 All characters (should) have dark vision so shout if you can't see anything.

 ##  Checklist

 By the end of this can you:
-- [ ] Maps
+- [ ] Scenes - their terminology but let's use it as this could be a battlemap, holding page, bookm, photo etc
-  - [ ] Move between maps; or 'scenes' as they're known
+  - [ ] Move between scenes
-  - [ ] Load all the scenes ok, do some take ages etc
+  - [ ] Load all the scenes ok, do some take ages?
+I've purposefully loaded some bigs ones here
-    - [ ] Note there should be a frames per second meter displaying in the top right of the screen, left of the sidebar tabs
+    - [ ] Note there should be a frames per second meter displaying in the top right of the screen, left of the sidebar tabs.
+See if this drops as you move around, mine is 60+
+    - [ ] Can you go to https://webglreport.com/?v=2 , from the computer you play on, and give me a screenshot please?
   - [ ] Zoom in, out scroll etc
 - [ ] Vision
     - [ ] Personal vision: If your token is selected you'll see your character's vision.